-The proposed Wegdraai settlement is located on slightly undulating landscape characterised by a number of ephemeral drainage lines, sloping northeast towards the Orange River (Figure 3).
-The average slope is 0.5%, with a maximum slope of 3.5%.
+The proposed Topline settlement is located on slightly undulating landscape characterised by a number of ephemeral drainage lines, sloping east towards the Orange River (Figure 3).
+The slope is minimal, with a maximum slope of less than 3%.

 According to Mucina & Rutherford (2006), the geology for Bushmanland Arid Grassland vegetation is dominated by mudstones and shales of the Ecca Group (Prince Albert and Volksrust Formations) and Dwyka tillites, both of the early Karoo age.
 About 20% of rock outcrops are formed by Jurassic intrusive dolerite sheets and dykes.
 The soils are described as soils with minimal development, usually shallow on hard or weathering rock, Glenrosa and Mispah forms, with lime generally present in the entire landscape (Fc land type) and, to a lesser extent, red-yellow apedal, freely drained soils with a high base status and usually <15% clay (Ah and Ai land types) are also found.
 The salt content in these soils is very high.
 The soils on site were generally shallow on weathering rock with high quarts and calcrete content.